-Construction Worker Injuries and Accidents
+Construction Worker Injuries and Accidents in Philadelphia

 Construction workers put themselves and their lives at risk every day.
 In fact, 1 in 5 worker deaths in the year 2014 were construction accidents (according to the US Department of Labor).